 In science, you will be able to link activities and experiences you come across in everyday life to scientific ideas and their implications for society.
 You will learn to explain theories and develop a critical approach to scientific evidence and methods.
-You will acquire the skills, knowledge and understanding necessary for everyday life whilst developing core scientific practical skills.
+You will acquire the skills, knowledge and understanding to explain theories such as food shortages and how smart materials work, whilst developing core scientific practical skills.